perSecond/wallpaper-merge/README.md

 Run the command `python merge.py <InputFolder> <OutputFolder>`

-Commands:
-	`python merge.py <InputFolder> <OutputFolder>`

 ## Note
 Special characters in filenames are not supported in this version.